Israel 14 Top Tourist Attractions

 The Citadel was constructed in the 1st century BC as a fortress for King Herod and has since served as a strategic defence position against the Old City.
 The tallest tower of the Citadel, the Phasael, is the place to appreciate the magnificent view as well as the orientation of the Old City.
 The Citadel contains the excellent Museum of the History of Jerusalem, featuring fascinating displays of 4, 000 years of the city's past.

 9. BETHLEHEM...the birthplace of Jesus

-Bethlehem is just six miles (10 km) south of Jerusalem and a major tourist attraction for pilgrims and visitors alike.
-The birthplace of Jesus, this is a charming town despite its tourist-centered commercialism.
+Bethlehem is just six miles (10 km) south of Jerusalem and is a major tourist attraction for pilgrims and visitors alike.
+The birthplace of Jesus, this is a charming town despite its tourist-centred commercialism.

 10. THE DEAD SEA...the world's lowest elevation

-The Dead Sea and its immediate environment is a landscape abundant with natural wonders.
+The Dead Sea and its immediate environment are landscapes abundant with natural wonders.
 Most notable of these is the high salt and mineral concentration found in the waters that enable visitors to float effortlessly on its salty surface.
 The therapeutic properties of the black mud found in the region are formed by a mixture of sea minerals and organic elements.
-For a completely rejuvenating experience several Dead Sea spa resorts offer a range of health and beauty treatments, and the opportunity to float in the saltiest body of water in the world, and the lowest place on earth.
+For a completely rejuvenating experience, several Dead Sea spa resorts offer a range of health and beauty treatments, and the opportunity to float in the saltiest body of water in the world, and the lowest place on earth.

 11. HAMAT TIBERIAS NATIONAL PARK...therapeutic springs